Sport Shaman LogoSport Shaman

 WHISTLER -- It may seem odd that a guy whose event is all about speed would have a turtle painted on the front of his helmet.

-But Canadian skeleton racer Rob Montgomery isn't about to mess with the wisdom of a shaman.
+But Canadian skeleton racer Jon Montgomery isn't about to mess with the wisdom of a shaman.

 Last September some members of the Canadian team -- which begins its quest for gold Thursday night at the Whistler Sliding Centre -- visited sport shaman Sandra Molendyk in Revelstoke, B.C..
 They had their sleds blessed and built a totem pole and painted it with their own hopes and dreams.